waynodiablo/Oystercard/boris_bikes/boris_bikes_stage_4.md

 end
 ```

 Whatever we do, these two feature tests cannot both pass.
 Either docking stations will start with an initial bike (or bikes), or they will start empty.
 We'll need to make a decision here, perhaps in consultation with the client.
 However it seems a reasonable assumption that docking stations will start empty, so let's go with that for the time being.
 It implies that we'll need to change our first user story to ensure that there is a bike to hand out to the first user.
-We're making some assumptions about the docking station here, but we are also writing the code we wish we had.
+We're making some assumptions about the docking station here, but we are also **writing the code we wish we had**.

 ```ruby
 require 'docking_station'